iworks/simple-seo-improvements/readme.txt

 Project maintained on github at [iworks/simple-seo-improvements](https://github.com/iworks/simple-seo-improvements).

+= 2.0.5 (2024-01-31) =
+* The support for WooCommerce product has been added.
+* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.7.

 = 2.0.4 (2023-12-29) =
 * The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.0.
 * The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.6.